weaviate/semantic-search-through-wikipedia-with-weaviate/README.md

 $ nohup python3 -u process.py &
 ```

-You can also download the processed file from October 9th, 2021, and skip the above steps
+You can also download the processed file from May 15th, 2022, and skip the above steps

 ```sh
 $ wget https://storage.googleapis.com/semi-technologies-public-data/wikipedia-en-articles.json.gz